karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

-# Find popular stocks on reddit in real-time
+# Detect popular stocks on reddit in real-time

 Enables discovery of stocks with recent increase in momentum and displays best stock-specific comments.